AyanavaN/voice_home_automation/README.md

 4) Then execute the 'new2' python file.

-5) If you are on a raspberry pi you can un-comment the GPIO part.
+5) If you are using a Raspberry Pi, uncomment the GPIO parts in the code.